|

 assault into the objective L Z.

-We landed in dry paddy fields either side of a road,
+in dry paddy fields either side of a road, tumbled out

-Australian Captain named Craig Legget was there.
-(I next
+Captain named Craig Legget was there.
+(I next met Craig

-met Craig in Zagreb in 1993 where he was serving on the
+in Zagreb in 1993 where he was serving on the HQ staff

-HQ staff of UNPROFOR during the Balkans conflict) He led
+of UNPROFOR during the Balkans conflict) He led an

 Reconnaissance Unit.
 The half battalion that had